WolfgangFranke/Solar-Powered_Hue-Module/README.md

-## This project will tell you the story of building a Solar Power solution for many IoT devices.
-In my case it's an autonomous remote control for a battery powered Roller Blind, based on a Philips Hue Module within my Home Automation application.
+## This project will tell you the story of building a Solar Power solution for IoT devices operating 24x7.
+In my case it's an autonomous remote control receiver for a battery powered Roller Blind, based on a Philips Hue Module within my Home Automation application.

 This story contains 5 work major tasks:

 1. Using a Roller Blind with an integrated motor and battery pack, USB chargable, that can be operated (up/down) by e.g. pulling a string on the Roller Blind, and that will be enhanced to get triggered by an Zigbee module too.

 2. Connecting a Zigbee switch module to open/close the Roller Blind remotely by your Home Automation application.
-I show you how to re-use an ordinary Philips Hue module from an older Hue White E27 bulb.
+You will learn how to re-use an ordinary Philips Hue module from an older Hue White E27 bulb.

 3. Building a Solar Charger to supply both, the Roller Blind and the ZigBee module, to let them work 24x7 independently from a wall socket (I use 2 cheap solar modules, an LT3256 MPPT solar Li-Ion charger controller, and made a Li-Ion battery emulator based on TL431 voltage adjustable shunt regulators).